AbhinavMaram/SearchEngine/README.md

 # Search Service

-This repository implements a small search service on top of the provided messages API.
+This repository implements a small search service on top of the messages API.

 **The service is deployed on Render and reachable at:**